 Few sites of Later Prehistoric (Late Bronze Age and Iron Age) date occur within the study area.
-The most visible sites dating to this period are the enclosed settlements, including vitrified forts such as Tap O'Noth or massively defended sites like the Barmekin of Echt.
+The most visible sites dating to this period are the enclosed settlements, including vitrified forts such as Tap O'North or massively defended sites like the Barmekin of Echt.
 It is likely that unenclosed settlements also occur, although such sites are much less visible.
-The presence of souterrains (underground chambers thought to have been used for storage) may not only provide evidence for such unenclosed settlements, but also for an intensification of farming in the Later Prehistoric period, which may also be reflected in the distribution of fine metalwork.
+The presence of souterrains (large, curving underground chambers) may not only provide evidence for such unenclosed settlements, but also for an intensification of farming in the Later Prehistoric period, which may also be reflected in the distribution of fine metalwork.